Please see the Overview page.

 If you are using the full DASS (42 items) there will be 14 items per scale, and you will apply the scoring template to both sheets of the questionnaire.

-If you are using the short DASS (21 items) there will only be 7 items per scale so you will only apply the scoring template to the single sheet; however you will then need to multiple the score you obtain for each scale by 2 in order to make it comparable to the corresponding full DASS score (and the DASS norms and published studies)
+If you are using the short DASS (21 items) there will only be 7 items per scale so you will only apply the scoring template to the single sheet; however you will then need to multiply the score you obtain for each scale by 2 in order to make it comparable to the corresponding full DASS score (and the DASS norms and published studies)